Ether (song): Release and aftermath

-On the day "Ether" was released, Jay-Z and Dame Dash visited a New York City club where the DJ started to play the song.
+"Ether" was released in 2001 on December 4, Jay-Z's 32nd birthday.
+On this day, Jay-Z and Dame Dash visited a New York City club where the DJ started to play the song.
 Both men told the DJ not to do so, but he refused the request and played it anyway.
-Fellow rapper Ras Kass, also present in the club that night, cited this – along with the rapturous response of the club attendees once the song was eventually played – as a major turning point in the feud and a sign that Nas would emerge victorious: "...the club was going up, and that’s when I knew it was over.
+Fellow rapper Ras Kass, also present in the club that night, cited this – along with the rapturous response of the club attendees once the song was eventually played – as a major turning point in the feud and a sign that Nas would emerge victorious: "...the club was going up, and that's when I knew it was over.
 The DJ was like, 'Fuck that,' and played that shit.
 And the club went up.
-That’s when I knew Nas won.
+That's when I knew Nas won.
 The streets had spoken.
-The DJ played it and Jay was in the building […] Nas beat Jay."
+The DJ played it and Jay was in the building [...]
+Nas beat Jay."

-Jay-Z responded to "Ether" with two tracks; in the first "People Talkin'", he mocks Nas's lyrical ability and height, among others.
-Nas responded by saying, "[Jay-Z] was saying my rhymes like 'judas' and 'you're arms too short to box' then he wants to drop [MTV Unplugged] the same day as me".
-In the second, "Supa Ugly", Jay-Z states that he slept with the mother of Nas's child.
+Jay-Z responded to "Ether" with two tracks; in the first "People Talkin'", he mocks Nas' lyrical ability and height, among other traits.
+Nas responded by saying, "[Jay-Z] was saying my rhymes like 'judas' and 'your arms too short to box' then he wants to drop [MTV Unplugged] the same day as me".
+In the second, "Supa Ugly", Jay-Z states that he slept with the mother of Nas' child.
 After a phone call from his mother, Jay-Z admitted that he went too far with this insult and apologized.
-"Supa Ugly" marked the "official" end of the battle, although references to the beef can be found on Nas' "Last Real Nigga Alive" from God's Son, "U Wanna Be Me" from 8 Mile and "Everybody's Crazy" from The Lost Tapes, and Jay-Z's "Blueprint 2" from The Blueprint 2: The Gift and the Curse album.
+"Supa Ugly" marked the "official" end of the battle, although references to the beef can be found on Nas' "Last Real Nigga Alive" from God's Son, "U Wanna Be Me" from 8 Mile and "Everybody's Crazy" from The Lost Tapes, and Jay-Z's "Blueprint 2" from The Blueprint 2: The Gift and The Curse album.
 The last subliminal shots thrown at each other was on the Bravehearts' single "Quick To Back Down" featuring Nas & Lil Jon, in which Nas claims that he's better than Jay-Z. In response to this, Jay-Z released the "Public Service Announcement 2" in which he takes shots at Nas.